 Preparing to produce a sample

-Before you produce a sample of semen for analysis, we ask you not to have sexual intercourse or masturbate for between two and seven days.
-This ensures our tests are accurate.
+Before you produce a sample of semen for analysis, you are asked not to have sexual intercourse or masturbate for between two and seven days.
+This ensures that the tests are as accurate as possible.
 Shorter or longer periods without ejaculation can cause unreliable results.

 Your sample also needs to be produced at a time when you have not suffered from an illness with a fever within three months and have not been exposed to anything toxic to the gonads (for instance radiotherapy or chemotherapy).
 Please ask us if you are unsure whether a treatment or illness may affect your semen analysis results.